FOR CHROS AND HEADS OF TALENT

 PEER TO PEER

 You already understand the value of executive coaching.
-The more important question is who earns the right to sit across from your most consequential leaders.
+The more important question is who earns the trust to sit across from your most senior leaders.

 There are moments when the work is too sensitive, too visible, or too consequential for a standard development path: a succession that needs steadiness, a senior transition under scrutiny, a high-potential leader moving into a role that will test more than skill.